-The Burns Supper was the first event of the 90th year birthday celebrations for the Fergus Pipe Band and we have many special events planned for the year in addtion to our usual itinerary.
+The Burns Supper was the first event of the 90th year birthday celebrations for the Fergus Pipe Band and we have many special events planned for the year in addition to our usual itinerary.
 Check back regularly for updates as events and venues are firmed up.

 November 26 and December 3 2016 - Fergus Pipe Band participates in the Elora and Fergus Santa Parades

 The Fergus Pipe band enjoyed kicking off the Christmas festivities in Centre Wellington by being part of the Elora and Fergus Santa parades.
-The band decorated their insturments with lights for the nightime Elora parade and the weather was kind to us and the crowd showed appreciation as we marched and played down the main street.
+The band decorated their instruments with lights for the nighttime Elora parade and the weather was kind to us and the crowd showed appreciation as we marched and played down the main street.
 The weather was also kind as we marched in the Fergus parade on Dec 3.
 The two Christmas parades mark the end of our performance year and the band takes a break and starts practice again in the new year when we will be preparing for the Burns Supper.